 Keep Your Dog on a Leash

 When you put your dog and cat in the same room for the first time, manage the situation by keeping your golden retriever on a leash.
-You can use your dog’s regular leash for this.
+You can use your dog’s regular leash for this purpose.

-The idea is that if your dog reacts badly to your cat, you can quickly pull it away.
-This will prevent the pair from fighting and making enemies of each other.
-While this is unlikely to happen, it’s better to be safe than sorry.
+The idea is that if your dog reacts adversely to your cat, you can quickly pull it away.
+This will prevent the pair from fighting and becoming enemies of each other.

-If the pair do try to fight, pull your dog away while sternly saying ‘No.’ You can try again another day.
-Other than that, try to teach by example.
-Treat both well, train them, and your cat and golden retriever should get along.
+If the pair do try to fight, pull the dog away while sternly saying ‘No.’ You can try another day.
+Other than that, teach by example.
+Treat both animals well, train them, and your cat and golden retriever should get along well.